 Handling transactions valued at $1 million+

-GM’s Fleet Parts Discount Program offers discounts on more than 450,000 GM parts and ACDelco maintenance and repair parts to commercial, government and rental fleets.
+GM’s Fleet Parts Discount Program offers discounts on more than 450,000 GM genuine parts and ACDelco maintenance and repair parts to commercial, government and rental fleets.
 Discounts vary by fleet size and can reach as high as 32%.
 The program officially launched in March.

 One of the benefits of consolidated electronic invoicing to fleet managers, Spear says, is that they get an accurate record of the price they pay and the discount they receive in one place.
 “A big part of what we do with GM is coordinate pricing across their dealer network so customers accessing the website see pricing that is customized for them,” Spear says.
-“When a fleet operator negotiates a price, making sure the right discounts are shown can be a challenge.
+“When a fleet dealer negotiates a price, making sure the right discounts are shown can be a challenge.
 We bring the continuity that ensures customers see the right price.”

 Managing a widespread discount program